Membership, Giving & Rental

 The Frank L. McGuire Library is open by appointment, email.

-Admission: FREE for current members, individuals with current military or USCG cadet ID and children under age 14 (with adult), admission $7 suggested donation.
+Admission: FREE for current members, individuals with current military or USCG cadet ID , adult: $10 suggested donation, child to age 18: $5 suggested donation.

 About NL HarborcamCalendarRentalLighthousesLibraryNewsAmistadEducation